Pece17/LinuxServerManagement/README.md

 # Installing LAMP on Ubuntu (Work in progress)

-Navigate to address http://spotwise.com/2008/11/05/adding-roles-to-ubuntu-server/ to view the instructions for installing LAMP (Linux, Apache, MySQL, PHP) on ```ubuntussh``` - I also check my own instructions from a previous Linux course from address https://pekkahamalainen.wordpress.com/2017/10/01/linux-palvelimet-5-viikon-laksyt-messuraportti-lamp-php-ja-wordpressin-asennus/
+Navigate to addresses https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-ubuntu-18-04 and http://spotwise.com/2008/11/05/adding-roles-to-ubuntu-server/ to view the instructions for installing LAMP (Linux, Apache, MySQL, PHP) on ```ubuntussh``` - I also check my own instructions from a previous Linux course from address https://pekkahamalainen.wordpress.com/2017/10/01/linux-palvelimet-5-viikon-laksyt-messuraportti-lamp-php-ja-wordpressin-asennus/

 Open the terminal in ```bustergraafinen``` and establish an SSH connection to ```ubuntussh```